aivantg/airtable-schema-generator/README.md

 - "First Name" -> "firstName"
 - "Is Public?" -> "isPublic"

+The current definition of the map from Human Readable to Javascript-y names is:
+1. Remove Special Characters: `(`, `)`, ` `, `"`, `'`, `?` (more can be added through a PR)
+2. Lowercase Entire String
+3. Split on spaces
+4. Capitalize first character of each word except the first
+5. Combine

 #### 2. Accurate Linked Record Column Names

 Linked Records on Airtable are usually named something like "Author" or "Project", which would make the corresponding javascript-y name "author" or "project".
 The most expressive name, however, given how they come back in the API response, would be "authorId" or "projectId".